Fix version mismatch errors

 # Recompile using direct compact command

-When updating any component, check the compatibility matrix and update all related components together to maintain compatibility.
+Always check the compatibility matrix when updating components.
+Update all related components together to maintain compatibility across your development environment.

-In your package.json, specify exact versions without range operators:
+In your package.json, specify exact versions without range operators such as ^ or ~:

 {